ovhlabs/knowledge-base/en/_posts/2016-02-25-filebeat-logs.md

 #2 Setup Filebeat in your system

 Filebeat supports <b>many platforms</b>  as listed here [https://www.elastic.co/downloads/beats/filebeat](https://www.elastic.co/downloads/beats/filebeat)
-Following section will give the Debian one as an example.

-you can decide to setup Filebeats from package or to compile it from source (you will need the latest [go compiler](https://golang.org/) to compile it) or just download the generic Linux binary to start immediately.
+You can decide to setup Filebeat from package or to compile it from source (you will need the latest [go compiler](https://golang.org/) to compile it) or just download the generic Linux binary to start immediately.

 For this part head to [Filebeat download website](https://www.elastic.co/downloads/beats/filebeat) to download the best version for your distribution.
 Just choose the Linux 64 bit if you don't know which one to choose.

 The following configuration files have been tested on the latest version of Filebeat available at the time of writing (1.1.2).

-The Debian installation package will install the config file in the following directory : /etc/filebeat/filebeat.yml
+The Debian installation package will install the config file in the following directory: /etc/filebeat/filebeat.yml

 #3 Configure Filebeat on your system

 Filebeat expect a configuration file named **filebeat.yml** .

 Following example will be for Apache logs and syslog files but you can easily prospect anything else.
 The trick is to attach a type to any file you parse so that in Logstash, you will be able to select the correct Grok for your file.
 You will see in the next chapter how to parse your logs depending on the type you send.
 For the configuration to work, the important part is to replace *hosts: ["c002-my-paas-logs-hostname.in.laas.runabove.com:5044"]* with the hostname given by PaaS Logs.
-You should also put the SSL Certificate authority of the dedicated inputs in a file, (ex : /usr/local/etc/filebeat/laas-ca.crt).
+You should also put the SSL Certificate authority of the dedicated inputs in a file, (ex: /usr/local/etc/filebeat/laas-ca.crt).
 The input SSL CA is exposed below.

 ####Filebeat configuration: